REMOTE WORKERS VS. OFFICE WORKERS | BENEFITS & PAY GAPS

 SO, WHAT’S THE COMPROMISE?

 The compromise appears to be the hybrid work models i.e., time spent between working from home and an expectation to work at the office, but also a work model that can be adapted for individual preferences.
 The creation of a two-tier workforce model might become inevitable, but that is unseen or unknown as yet; what the circumstances or consequences will be?
+How long will employees stay in the one job?
 Will employers try to please everybody without the use of specific incentives?
-However, one thing is for certain, the ability to maintain face-to-face contact with co-workers is especially important for those that enjoy teamwork and seek feedback (even if they tend to get it remotely through group meetings and online interactions).

 THE USE OF INCENTIVES: